-The Trustees are aware of the importance of fund liquidity and the risk that core financial transactions are not processed promptly due to lack of liquidity in the investments.
-The Trustees' preference is for investments that are readily realisable but they recognise that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g. property).
+The Trustee is aware of the importance of fund liquidity and the risk that core financial transactions are not processed promptly due to lack of liquidity in the investments.
+The preference of the Trustee is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (e.g. property).

-The Trustees will ensure that the Fiduciary Manager is made aware of the cashflow requirements of the Scheme.
-The Fiduciary Manager will be responsible for ensuring that, in normal market conditions, sufficient assets are readily realisable to meet any disinvestments required by the Trustees to meet these cashflows.
+The Trustee will ensure that the Fiduciary Manager is made aware of the cashflow requirements of the Scheme.
+The Fiduciary Manager will be responsible for ensuring that, in normal market conditions, sufficient assets are readily realisable to meet any disinvestments required by the Trustee to meet these cashflows.